OctopusDeploy/blog/blog/2021-10/safe-schema-updates-6-provisioning-databases/index.md

 This is where database cloning can help.

-Tools like [dbaclone](https://github.com/sqlcollaborative/dbaclone) (open source, free) and [Redgate SQL Clone](https://www.red-gate.com/products/dba/sql-clone/) (3rd party, not free) use the virtualisation features already built into the Windows operating system to create cheap, editable virtual copies of large files.
+Tools like [dbaclone](https://github.com/sqlcollaborative/dbaclone) (open source, free) and [Redgate SQL Clone](https://www.red-gate.com/products/dba/sql-clone/) (3rd party, not free) use the virtualization features already built into the Windows operating system to create cheap, editable virtual copies of large files.

 Within a SQL Server development setting, typically an operations team would start by creating a dev-safe “image” of a large database (up to 64TB) in a shared location.
 Later, the developers can create “clones” as required.
 These clones are effectively pointers back to the original “image”.
 When first created, each clone only requires a few megabytes (regardless of the size of the source image).
 Hence, we can create almost limitless clones of the source image, almost instantly, on cheap, commodity hardware.

 The clever bit is a “differencing disk” which captures any changes a developer makes on a clone.
 This feels like magic, since each clone becomes its own editable copy of the 64 TB source image, even if the clones are running on a much smaller drive.

 The main gotcha is that the size of the “differencing disk” will grow as you modify the file.
 Hence, changes to small objects, like views, procedures, or updates to a single row of data, are unlikely to make a big difference.
-However, if you reindex a large table, you could quickly run out of diskspace.
+However, if you reindex a large table, you could quickly run out of disk space.
 Clones are an ideal tool to use on small, disposable infrastructure, where the clones are located physically close to the source images.

 As a party trick, I used to run this cloning tech on a loop at the end of a demo in my conference sessions.
 Within a few minutes I had over a thousand, editable copies of [the full StackOverflow database](https://www.brentozar.com/archive/2015/10/how-to-download-the-stack-overflow-database-via-bittorrent/) running on my laptop.
 My local SQL Server instance thought I had almost a petabyte worth of SSD storage on my 13-inch HP Spectre!